Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 Odds are you probably have either Twitter or Instagram (or both).
 That means your profiles on these sites are fair game to prospective employers.
-Now, there is the option of having a professional Twitter and Instagram profile, which are open to the public and align with your professional brand, and having private profiles, where you can be a bit more personal.
-However, if having multiple accounts is a bit much for you, and you would rather just use your personal profiles, then make sure you are updating your privacy settings if you don't want future employers snooping around.
+Now, there is the option of having a professional Twitter and Instagram profiles — which are open to the public and align with your professional brand — and also having private profiles — where you can be more personal.
+However, if having multiple accounts is a bit much for you and you would rather just use your personal profiles, then make sure you update your privacy settings if you don't want future employers snooping around.

 All the rest

 Depending on how you like to interact with the world online, you may have a dozen or more social media accounts.
 Here's how to tackle all your networks and perform your own social media check.

 Reddit: Log in and go to “Preferences,” scrolling down to the bottom.
 You'll find privacy settings there.
 Uncheck "Make my votes public" and "Allow my data to be used for research purposes."
 Then, check the bottom two boxes labeled "Don't allow search engines to index my user profile," and "Load core JS libraries from Reddit servers."
 This one keeps Google from getting your IP address and other info about you.

 YouTube: If you've uploaded videos in the past, the default setting is “Public.”
 If you don't want to delete old videos, go into your video editor and find the privacy settings listed on the right-hand side.
 Click on where you see it say “Public.”
 There you will have the option to set your video to “Private” or “Unlisted.”
 Both options will ensure that your video will not show up on your channel or in search results, but private means that only those with YouTube accounts can view the video once you share it.
 Unlisted, on the other hand, means anyone with the link can view the video, regardless if they have an account or not.
 Pick which option is best for you.